260215/260215/README.md

 FOLDER STRUCTURE

-Sl_no	        Folder	                     Description
+SL_No           Folder                      Description

-  1	        Requirements	      Documents detailing requirements & research 2	        Implementation	    Coding and documentation 3	        Architecture	      Design details
+  1             Requirements            It contains detailing and research work.

+  2             Architecture            It contains the required UML diagrams describing design details.

+  3             Implementation          It contains the coding and documentation.

-  4	        Images	            Screenshot of output
+  4             Images                  It contains screenshots of the output.